nickypn/e107Slider/e107slider/readme.md

 The e107Slider Plugin is a lightweight responsive slider built using ResponsiveSlides.js.
 The plugin has 2 menus, an image slider and a news slider.

-ResponsiveSlides.js is a tiny jQuery plugin that creates a responsive slider using list items inside `&#60;ul&#62;`.
+ResponsiveSlides.js is a tiny jQuery plugin that creates a responsive slider using list items inside `<ul>`.
 It works with wide range of browsers including all IE versions from IE6 and up.
 It also adds css max-width support for IE6 and other browsers that don't natively support it.
 Its only dependency is that **all the images are the same size**.

 The biggest difference to other responsive slider plugins is the file size (1kb minified and gzipped).